MCDLG Newsstand

 Drainable blades capture water before it can infiltrate the louver.
 Drainable features give that water an exit.
 Learn more about these features on the MCDLG Newsstand.

 Your building will have ventilation openings to allow fresh air into your HVAC system.
 You can protect those openings with louvers.
 Louvers can be equipped with many types of blades, which can have features that help reject unwanted elements.
-The top concern is preventing water infiltration.
+The top concern is preventing water penetration.
 Rainfall can cause serious water damage to ductwork and other HVAC equipment, if left unchecked.
 Adding blade features will increase resistance to airflow.

 Louver blades are typically installed at an inclined angle to deflect incoming rain.
 The exact angle will differ depending on the louver.
 Blade angle will typically be between thirty and forty-five degrees.
 Air easily passes over the blade and through the louver.
 Heavier elements, like rain and dust, will have a tougher time moving across the blade.
-During light rainfall, droplets will naturally slide off the slope of the blades.
-A greater blade angle may affect air performance since the air will need more speed to pass over the blades.
-However, this angle will also make it more difficult for water to infiltrate the louver.
-This creates a natural barrier against light rainfall, but this protection can fail in heavy rain.
-Water can collect on the louver's blades if the rate of rainfall increases.
-With nowhere to go, this excess water can infiltrate into the duct.
-The problem with a standard louver blade is that the collected water has nowhere to go.

 Non-drainable blades deflect rainfall